 Tips for using Wi-Fi at airports and hotels

-- Use a Virtual Private Network (VPN) when connecting to a public Wi-Fi network at a hotel or airport — or anywhere else for that matter.
+When connecting to a public Wi-Fi network at a hotel or airport — or anywhere else for that matter, use a virtual private network.
 By doing so, you will be using a “private tunnel” that encrypts your data to prevent cybercriminals lurking on the network from intercepting your data.

 Posting to social media

 In addition to taking precautions when using public Wi-Fi at hotels and airports, travelers should also think twice about posting their activities on social media such as Facebook, Twitter, Instagram, or LinkedIn while they are far from home.

 While it may be fun to share vacation adventures with friends or work activities with colleagues in real time, this can tip off cyberthieves — who may have home addresses.
 Even if the hackers aren’t following the travelers directly, they can easily find who is on vacation through Twitter by simply logging into the site and looking up #Hawaii, for instance.